Skip to main content

 DESCRIPTION

-• Bronchopulmonary infection caused by the Mycoplasma species, Mycoplasma pneumoniae
+• Bronchopulmonary infection caused by one of several Mycoplasma species, Mycoplasma pneumoniae being the most common pathogen of the class

 DIAGNOSIS